Social equality: Opportunity

 Another standard of equality is equality of opportunity, "the idea that everyone has an equal chance to achieve wealth, social prestige, and power because the rules of the game, so to speak, are the same for everyone".
-This concept can be applied to society by saying that no one has a head start.
-This means that, for any social equality issue dealing with wealth, social prestige, power, or any of that sort, the equality of opportunity standard can defend the idea that everyone had the same start.
+This concept can be applied to society by assuming that no one has a head start.
 This views society almost as a game and any of the differences in equality standards are due to luck and playing the "game" to one's best ability.
 Formal equality refers to equal opportunity for individuals based on merit while substantive equality reforms to equality of outcomes for groups.

 Lesley A. Jacobs, the author of Pursuing Equal Opportunities: The Theory and Practice of Egalitarian Justice, talks about equality of opportunity and its importance relating to egalitarian justice.
-Jacobs states that: at the core of equality of opportunity... is the concept that in competitive procedures designed for the allocation of scarce resources and the distribution of the benefits and burdens of social life, those procedures should be governed by criteria that are relevant to the particular goods at stake in the competition and not by irrelevant considerations such as race, religion, class, gender, disability, sexual orientation, ethnicity, or other factors that may hinder some of the competitors' opportunities at success.
-(Jacobs, 10).
+Jacobs states that: "at the core of equality of opportunity... is the concept that, in competitive procedures designed for the allocation of scarce resources and the distribution of the benefits and burdens of social life, those procedures should be governed by criteria that are relevant to the particular goods at stake in the competition and not by irrelevant considerations such as race, religion, class, gender, disability, sexual orientation, ethnicity, or other factors that may hinder some of the competitors' opportunities at success."

 This concept points out factors like race, gender, class, etc. that should not be considered when talking about equality through this notion.
 Conley also mentions that this standard of equality is at the heart of a bourgeois society, such as a modern capitalist society, or "a society of commerce in which the maximization of profit is the primary business incentive".
 It was the equal opportunity ideology that civil rights activists adopted in the era of the civil rights movement in the 1960s.
 This ideology was used by them to argue that Jim Crow laws were incompatible with the standard of equality of opportunity.